matanhaz/Bench4BL/README.md

 > Bench4BL/scripts$ python launcher_Tool.py -w ExpFirst -s <br />
 > Bench4BL/scripts$ python launcher_Tool.py -w ExpFirst_Locus -t Locus <br />
 > Bench4BL/scripts$ python launcher_Tool.py -w ExpFirst_CAMLE -g Apache -p CAMEL <br />

-# Previous Techniques Load on Eclipse
-We changed previous techniques on Eclipse.
-But we didn't include eclipse environment files (.metadata folder, .project and .classpath file) in each previous techniques folders.

-So, If you want to load these techniques on Eclipse, please follow next sequence.

- - Open Eclipse
- - Make a 'techniques' folder into workplace of Eclipse.
-Then .metadata folder will be created in 'techniques' folder.
- - On the 'Package Explorer' panel, Open context menu by clicking right mouse button.
- - Select 'Import', Then a pop-up windows will be placed.
- - All techniques are made as Maven project.
-So, You should import with 'Maven > Existing Maven Project'.
-And then, just choose project folder.
-You don't need to change any other options.